 The “Italian Language” itself is a standardised version of the Tuscan Dialect which was used by Dante in the Middle Ages.
 So let’s get to it, how close is Italian to Latin?

 Wikipedia says this about Italian’s connection to Latin:

 “Unlike most other Romance languages, Italian retains Latin’s contrast between short and long consonants.
 As in most Romance languages, stress is distinctive.
 In particular, among the Romance languages, Italian is the closest to Latin in terms of vocabulary.”

 Here is an example of the Italian preservation of short consonants: Latin: Erat (he was); Errat (he wanders) > Italian: Era (he was); Erra (he wanders)

 Italian is very similar to Latin vocabulary wise.
-Standard Italian arose quite soon, evolving directly from vulgar Latin, and it has evolved little in the last 1000 years.
+Standard Italian arose from Tuscany, evolving directly from vulgar Latin, and it has evolved little in the last 1000 years.
 The reason for that is, while other Romance Languages suffered in some cases multiple invasions, Arabs in Spain, Franks in France and the Slavs in Romania.
 Italy, mostly free from outside influence retained a lot of the vocab from Latin.
 These words may not appear Latin based at first in Latin, but it becomes obvious once the root of the word is analysed.

-Italian is different to Classical Latin grammar wise, for example Italian has a verb tense called il passato remoto which does not occur in Latin.
+Italian is however different to Classical Latin grammar wise, for example Italian has a verb tense called il passato remoto which does not occur in Latin.
 Italian derives from Vulgar Latin which got rid of the case system existing in Latin and it no longer remains in any Romance Language (except Romanian but that’s a story for another day).
 Below, the lack of a case system in Italian is obvious with the endings.